Savvy business leaders enhance customer satisfaction by tracking several mission-critical key performance indicators (KPIs).

 This metric is still a measure of customer satisfaction, but it focuses specifically on customer convenience.
-The reason for monitoring your organization's CES is that, ideally, the easier it is for customers to interact with your brand, the more they will enjoy their experience.
-By making it easy to do business with your organization, you can maintain customer satisfaction and loyalty.
+The reason for monitoring your organisation's CES is that, ideally, the easier it is for customers to interact with your brand, the more they will enjoy their experience.
+By making it easy to do business with your organisation, you can maintain customer satisfaction and loyalty.

 3. Net Promoter Score (NPS)

 The net promoter score is a way of monitoring how likely consumers are to recommend your offering to a friend or co-worker.
 It’s a way of measuring customer satisfaction and loyalty as well as overall satisfaction – rather than how a customer feels about your offering solely in the moment.

 You can use the responses from your CSAT for this metric – categorising 0-6 responses as detractors, 7-8 responses as passes and 9-10 responses as promoters.
 Calculate your organisation's whole number NPS by subtracting the percentage of detractors from the percentage of promoters.